Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Model, Fix-point solutions and Thermodynamics

 \subsection{The CRL calculation}

-The CRL calculation is similar to the method introduced in previous section and can be found in ref.
-[14].
+The CRL calculation is similar to the method introduced in the previous section and can be found in Ref. \cite{Ran1}.
 Here we briefly give the scheme of the CRL calculation.
-For cubic resursive lattice, the sites on a cube unit are divided into four layers and labeled as follows: $S_{m},(S_{m+1,1},S_{m+1,2} ,S_{m+1,3}),(S_{m+2,1},S_{m+2,2},S_{m+2,3}),S_{m+3}$; see Fig. \ref{Fig9} where we have taken $m=0$.
+In a CRL the sites on a cube unit are divided into four layers and labeled as follows: $S_{m}$, $(S_{m+1,1}$, $S_{m+1,2}$ , $S_{m+1,3})$, $(S_{m+2,1}$, $S_{m+2,2}$, $S_{m+2,3})$, and $S_{m+3}$; see Fig. \ref{fig3}b where we take $m=0$.
 The sub-tree contributions in the CRL are demonstrated in Fig. \ref{fig6}.

-The sub-tree structures with three sub-trees at each site are easily defined by considering Fig \ref{Fig10}.

 Taking their contributions at each site easily gives the recursion relations for the PPFs: